jjaemun/monte-carlo/README.md

 ## Objectives

-This project is inteded as a practical exercise.
+This project is intended as a practical exercise.
 Its subject is systems design, though it is not entirely uninterested in the numerical quality of the results.
 That is, it will try to find a suitable abstraction boundary for a monte-carlo simulation system, and it just happens that it will (hopefully) produce some result while doing so.
-Naturally these should comfirm implementation (in)correctness, but the discussion will drift away from them.
+Naturally these should confirm implementation (in)correctness, but the discussion will drift away from them.

 The choice of monte-carlo pricing is intentional.
 Because it is an established problem,